-Unlike some foreign countries, the United States has no examinations for certified or sworn translators.
-To ensure that you are dealing with a competent professional, look for indicators such as years of experience, formal education in translation, and accreditation from organizations such as the American Translators Association.
-Court interpreters can be certified by taking examinations available at the federal level, and in some areas at the state level, for certain languages.
+To ensure that you are dealing with a competent professional, look for indicators such as certification by the American Translators Associations, years of experience, formal education in translation, and field of specialization.
+Court interpreters can be certified at the federal level and at the state level, for certain languages.

 Rates vary depending upon the type of service offered.
 Interpreters charge by the hour or sometimes by the day.
 Rates are usually higher for conference and simultaneous interpreting.
 The total price may include reimbursement of travel, parking and other expenses.
 Inquire in each case.

 Text length and complexity are the determining factors for translation charges.
 In the U.S. translators usually charge by the word.
 Services such as extensive formatting, desktop publishing or editing usually incur additional charges, sometimes at hourly or flat rates.
 For an accurate comparison, request a total dollar estimate, and make sure the services offered are the same (translation, editing, proofreading, by one or several linguists).
 Individuals and translation and/or interpretation companies are usually willing to provide free estimates.

 What is a certified translation?